kirkofypsi/7DWorkProblemModel/dimensions/culture.md

 * *it consumed my life outside of work*

 ### STRESS OR CONSTANT PRESSURE
-> Organization's culture is perceived as tolerant to high stress levels, which is not conducive to employees' well-being.
-This might mean that excessive pressure on employees is seen as a valid method for achieving targets.
-High levels of stress experienced by the employees might eventually cause a burn-out state or anxiety issues.
+> Organization’s culture is perceived as tolerant to unhealthily high stress levels, and excessive pressure put on employees is seen as a valid method to achieve targets.
+High levels of stress might eventually cause anxiety or burn-out.

 __Exemplary statements reported by employees:__

 * *too much pressure to bear*
 * *burn-out culture*
-* *high stress work culture*
+* *high-stress work culture*
-* *anxiety inducing environment*
+* *anxiety-inducing environment*
 * *people are burnt out*